 - 3.01 CT Events are limited to 13 per year with a limited number of Events in any one country as decided by the WSL Commissioner's Office.
-For this purpose Tahiti, Reunion and Hawaii are classified as countries. - 3.02 Dates for Events once finalised by WSL, may not be changed except by the WSL. - 3.03 Ratification of the following year's WSL Schedule will be finalized and published before the end of the current Surfing Season by WSL. - 3.04 On completion of the CT Surfing Season, there will be a minimum one-month break before the next CT Event. - 3.05 The minimum Event Window for any combined men's/women's CT Event is to be 10 days. - 3.06 The minimum Event Window for any men's only CT Event is to be 9 days. - 3.07 The minimum Event Window for any women's only CT Event is to be 6 days.
+For this purpose Tahiti, Reunion, Hawaii and other places as determined by the WSL Commissioner's Office are classified as countries. - 3.02 Dates for Events once finalised by WSL, may not be changed except by the WSL. - 3.03 The following year's WSL Schedule will be published before the end of the current Surfing Season by WSL. - 3.04 On completion of the CT Surfing Season, there will be a minimum one-month break before the next CT Event. - 3.05 The minimum Event Window for any combined men's/women's CT Event is to be 10 days. - 3.06 The minimum Event Window for any men's only CT Event is to be 9 - 3.07 The minimum Event Window for any women's only CT Event is to be 6 days.